rubinius/rubinius-website-archive/doc/en/guides/migrating-from-mri-to-rubinius.markdown

 next_url: how-to
 ---

-This guide will assist you to migrate your Ruby or Ruby on Rails application from MRI (Matz's Ruby Implementation) to Rubinius.
-This guide assumes that you are familiar with Ruby or Ruby on Rails, RubyGems, and Bundler.
+This guide will assist you to migrate your Ruby or Rails application from MRI (Matz's Ruby Implementation) to Rubinius.
+This guide assumes that you are familiar with Ruby or Ruby or Rails, RubyGems, and Bundler.
 It also assumes that you can use the command line shell.

 ## 1. Installing Rubinius